 speaker

 Operator

+Thank you.
 The next question comes from Jeff Osborne from TD Cohen.
-Please proceed with your questions.
+Please proceed with your questions, Jeff.

 speaker

 Great.
 Thank you.
-I just had one Jeff Lipson on CCH one actually, I guess, just given maybe I'm a naive Texan, but given it had one in the name, I was assuming that it was a CCH one.
-So I was wondering instead of making it longer and bigger, you would just create CCH two and maybe extract more value for yourself.
-So maybe you could just enlighten me.
-Was there any conversation about creating a new vehicle that maybe had different terms and conditions as opposed to extending the existing one and making it larger?
+I just had one, Jeff Lipson, on CCH1 actually.
+I guess just given maybe I'm a naive Texan, but given it had one in the name, I was assuming instead of making it longer and bigger, you would just create CCH2 and maybe extract more value for yourself.
+So maybe you could just enlighten me, was there any conversation about creating a new vehicle that maybe had different terms and conditions as opposed to extending the existing one and making it larger?

 speaker

 So good question, Jeff.
-I think the way to think about that is the existing CCH one is working particularly well.
+I think the way to think about that is the existing CCH1 is working particularly well.
 I think both parties are very pleased with it.
-I think the notion of putting debt on CCH one, which is an objective of both HACI and KKR and growing it to something like two and a half to three billion without additional equity contributions from the partners.
-But rather through debt was just a very prudent way to continue forward and allow this vehicle to exist in terms of an investment period through next year.
-And so there might be a CCH two someday.
-But I think at the current moment, this was a very prudent way to attack the notion of increasing the capacity of CCH one.
+I think the notion of, putting debt on CCH1, which is an objective of both HSE and KKR, and growing it to something like two and a half to three billion without additional equity contributions from the partners, but rather through debt, was just a very prudent way to continue forward and allow this vehicle to exist in terms of an investment period through next year.
+And so there might be a CCH2 someday, but I think at the current moment, this was a very prudent way to attack the notion of increasing the capacity of CCH1.

 speaker

 Got it.
 And I think I know the answer to this question, but just to reiterate that there's another company in the storage space reporting tonight that lowered guidance for this calendar year.
-And so the light of the tariffs.
-And so is there a way of talking about your pipeline or funnel as it relates to what percentage of the behind the meter, front of the meter assets that required batteries that typically people don't buy batteries year in advance, just given they degrade and prices historically have gone down.
-And so, as intrigued by your comment that you're locked and loaded for the next 12 to 18 months, I think even for solar projects with batteries potentially being delayed.
-So is there a way
+And so the, you know, in light of the tariffs.
+And so is there a way of talking about your pipeline or funnel as it relates you know, what percentage of the behind-the-meter, front-of-the-meter assets that require batteries that, you know, typically people don't buy batteries a year in advance, just given they degrade and prices historically have gone down.
+And so I was intrigued by your comment that, you know, you're locked and loaded for the next 12 to 18 months, I think even for solar projects with batteries potentially being delayed.
+So is there a way of fleshing that out for investors?

+speaker